How to look for records of... Changes of name

 1. Why use this guide?

-Where people did wish to make their change of name more official, they might have:
+Where people did wish to make their change of name more official, they might have made an announcement in the press or made a declaration before a Justice of the Peace or Commissioner for Oaths.

 A deed poll is a legal contract involving only one party.
 Changes of name by deed poll were (and are) made before a solicitor who issues the document to the person changing their name.
 The solicitor may keep a copy on file, but it is unlikely to be a certified copy, and the file is unlikely to be kept for more than five years.